samruddhi3012/SQL-Projects/README.md

 Calculate the time taken to train from adding the time per epochs Following are the specific for each model:
 - Gender Model
- --accuracy of 93.41% and a loss of 0.1737 for the gender model Time taken to train:
+ -accuracy of 93.41% and a loss of 0.1737 for the gender model Time taken to train: